vdynak/Profemon/README.md

 The Profemon class consists of the name and level of the profemon, the current experience, required experience to level up, maximum health, speciality of the profemon, as well as an array of size 3 conraining skills learned by the profemon.
 Note: The Profemon class has an enumeration type called "Speciality" with three values: ML, Software, or Hardware.

-The Trainer class consists of

-The Trainer classs consists of a vector of profemons which represents a profedex, a profemon array of size 3 which represents the trainer's current team, and a pointer to a profemon which is currently selected from the team.
+The Trainer class consists of a vector of profemons which represents a profedex, a profemon array of size 3 which represents the trainer's current team, and a pointer to a profemon which is currently selected from the team.

 Note: Each trainer has a team of three profemons and a profedex.
 The profedex is storage for all the profemons collected by the trainer.
 Each trainer can choose to have one profemon accompany them at all times.